You Said - We Did

 You said: Communicate the responsibilities of each council to the public, how they work together and how to access their services.
 Also promote your good work.

 We did: We have been out and about in the district in the last year, promoting what we do and speaking to our residents in your local communities.
-We have had a stand at 12 events across the district with more planned in 2018.
+We have had a stand at five local events across the district, as well as organising a number of our own, with more planned in 2019.
 We also get out and about with our councillors on doorknocks and ‘Meet your council’ days.
 Find out where we have been and will be here.
 We also launched our residents’ magazine Proud of Our Place to provide you with important service information and keep you up to date with our work.

 You said: Bring internet access into 21st Century.